-The District has a long-standing set of expectations for conduct on school property and at school functions, on and/or off site.
+The Williamsville Central School District has a long-standing set of expectations for conduct on school property and at school functions, on and/or off site.
 These expectations are based on the principles of civility, mutual respect, citizenship, character, tolerance, honesty and integrity.
-It is essential that a safe learning environment is afforded to all students, one that is free from discrimination and harassment on the basis of sex, gender identity, gender nonconformity and gender expression.
-In accordance with applicable law, regulations, and guidelines, the District will ensure that students have equal access to all school programs, facilities, and activities.
-The District will assess and address the specific needs of each student on a case-bycase basis.
+It is essential that a safe learning environment is afforded to all students, one that is free from discrimination and harassment on the basis of actual or perceived race, color, weight, national origin, ethnic group, religion, religious practice, disability, sex, sexual orientation, gender identity, gender nonconformity and gender expression.
+In accordance with applicable law, regulations, and guidelines, the district will ensure that students have equal access to all school programs, facilities, and activities.
+The district will assess and address the specific needs of each student on a case-by-case basis.